 A degree in a language creates gateways into a variety of career trajectories including translation services, marketing, communications, advertising, public relations, foreign service, and government, all of which directly or indirectly benefit from the global perspectives personified by foreign language speakers.

 Salary ranges for jobs within these trajectories vary greatly.
-For example, Public Relations professionals in California make an average of $81,840, while interpreters and translators in California make an average of $73,490 according to the US Department of Labor.
+Public Relations Specialists in California make an average of $90,150 per year according to the U.S. Department of Labor. interpreters and translators in California make an average of $66,910 per year.